 The filtration facility will use gravity flow.
 This means our water will flow from the Bull Run Watershed to Portland without reliance on electrical and mechanical systems for pumping.
 We selected the filtration facility site specifically to maintain gravity flow through the facility.
 In addition to higher reliability, gravity flow reduces construction and operating costs while minimizing the system’s carbon footprint.

 What new treatment chemicals will be used?
 Are you planning to use chlorine or bleach?

-We are identifying specific chemicals that work best with the Bull Run supply using a mini filtration facility called a pilot plant.
-We will only use chemicals in the treatment process that are certified as safe for use in drinking water applications by NSF International, which sets public health standards and certification programs.
-The chemicals we are evaluating are in common use at water treatment facilities across the United States.
+We're identifying specific chemicals that work best with the Bull Run supply using a mini filtration facility called a pilot plant.
+We'll only use chemicals in the treatment process that are certified as safe for use in drinking water applications by NSF International, which sets public health standards and certification programs.
+The chemicals we're evaluating are in common use at water treatment facilities across the United States.
 We anticipate using liquid sodium hypochlorite, similar to household bleach, for disinfection.
-We will make decisions on all chemicals during project design.
+We'll make decisions on all chemicals during project design.